Freight Broker BMC 84 Bonds

 Freight Broker Bonds (BMC-84) are surety bonds required by the Federal Motor Carrier Safety Commission (FMCSA) for those operating as transportation brokers in the United States.
 Freight brokers must have the bond filed prior to receiving a license.
 At Surety Bonds Direct, we file your freight broker bond electronically with the FMCSA on your behalf free of charge.
 Freight Broker Bonds are also sometimes called Property Broker Bonds, Interstate Commerce Commission (ICC) Bonds, or Transportation Broker Bonds.
 If you are looking for Federal Maritime Commission bonds rather than the BMC-84 Freight Broker Bond, learn more about or apply for a quote for Ocean Transportation Intermediary (OTI) Bonds and Non-Vessel Operating Common Carriers (NVOCCs) Bonds.

 How Do I Get Registered with the FMCSA?

 The FMCSA is a federal regulatory agency tasked with monitoring and ensuring industry compliance with motor carrier safety and commercial (for-hire, non-exempt carriers) regulations in the United States.
 Some applicants are subject to registration requirements for both safety registration and commercial regulation (operating authority registration / MC number).
 Those subject to the safety requirements must also obtain a USDOT Number.

-- Determine FMCSA registration needs and corresponding requirements: Operating Authority (MC Number), USDOT number, or Hazardous Materials Safety Permit Registration
+- Determine DOT registration needs and corresponding requirements: Operating Authority (MC Number), USDOT number, or Hazardous Materials Safety Permit Registration

 - Complete the FMCSA Application Process with the online application via the Unified Registration System.

 - Begin the New Entrant Safety Assurance Program

 - Maintain and update your USDOT number and operating authority (MC number) information